Chart Color Schemes

 Richmond performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area faces educational challenges, with university qualification rates at 23.4%, significantly below the Greater Sydney average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 23.4%, significantly lower than the Greater Sydney average of 38.0%.
 Bachelor degrees are most common at 13.8%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 38.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.1%) and certificates (26.0%).
+Vocational credentials are prevalent, with 38.1% of residents aged 15+ holding such qualifications, including advanced diplomas (12.1%) and certificates (26.0%).
+Educational participation is high, with 27.8% of residents currently enrolled in formal education, comprising 7.4% in primary, 7.0% in tertiary, and 5.6% in secondary education.

 Frequently Asked Questions - Education